mbovel/itp-project/report.md

 - Transitivity: $\forall a, b, c. \;\left((a, b) \in rst(R) \land (b, c) \in rst(R) \right) \Rightarrow (a, c) \in rst(R)$

 The [*Union-Find*](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) data structure can be used to efficiently compute this closure.
 It manages a partition of elements into disjoint sets, supporting efficient union and find operations allowing to query the equivalence classes.

-The *congruent closure* `C'` of a relation `C` is the RST closure, with an additional axiom for uninterpreted functions:

-- RST: $rst(C) \subseteq C'$
-- Congruence: $\forall f, a, b. \; (f(a), f(b)) \in C' \Rightarrow (a, b) \in C'$

-The *congruent closure algorithm* is a decision procedure for handling congruent closure relations, following ideas from [Nelson, 1981].
-It works similarly to the union-find algorithm by managing equivalence classes for terms, but has additional machinery to handle the congruence axiom.
-When adding the equivalence of two elements, it *repairs* the classes by canonicalizing all terms that depend on the two elements.

 ## Specification